Brinkmeier History, Family Crest & Coats of Arms

-Rhineland was the original home of the name Brinkmeier.
+The ancient German region of the Rhineland was the original home of the name Brinkmeier.
 Brinkmeier was a local name, a type of hereditary surname that identified people by the places where they lived.
 Landowners were the first to use local names, often attaching the prefix "von", meaning "of" or "from", in some cases as a mark of aristocratic birth.
 Local names are by far the most common style of German hereditary surname.
 Brinkmeier was a name for someone who lived beside a meadow or grassy pasture.
 Brinkmeier is a topographic surname, which was a type of local name given to a person who resided near a physical feature such as a hill, stream, church, or type of tree.
 Habitation names form the other broad category of surnames that were derived from place-names.
 They were derived from pre-existing names for towns, villages, parishes, or farmsteads.
 Other local names are derived from the names of houses, manors, estates, regions, and entire counties.

 Early Origins of the Brinkmeier family

-Rhineland, where this family name became a prominent contributor to the development of the district from ancient times.
+The surname Brinkmeier was first found in the Rhineland, where this family name became a prominent contributor to the development of the district from ancient times.
 Always prominent in social affairs, the name became an integral part of that turbulent region as it emerged to form alliances with other families within the Feudal System and the nation.
 The name Brink derives originally from the German word that describes a grassy meadow or pasture.

-Early History of the Brinkmeier family
+Important Dates for the Brinkmeier family

 Brinkmeier Spelling Variations